 Once we learn to see what kids say and do in this light – we can address their needs and feelings without being hurt by them.
 Can you imagine the freedom?

-#2: You are Probably Concentrating on the Content
+#2: You are Probably Focusing on the Content

 Words are behaviors, and the behavior is the very last link of this thing I call the experience of human life.
 Underneath the deeds and the words there are presently living needs.
 When we try to change a behavior without addressing the underlying need – we will fail miserably.
 The day we’ll learn to see past the content, past the behavior and into the hearts of our children will be the first day of the rest of our wonderful lives.